Gromov--Witten theory beyond maximal contacts: Proof of the main theorem

+is the universal $r$-th root.
+Here $n(v)$ is the number of marked points of the vertex $v$ and $\beta(v)$ is the degree assigned to the vertex $v$.

+\item $d_e$ is the degree of the edge $e\in E(v)$. \item $\text{ev}_e$ is the evaluation map at the node corresponding to $e$. \item $\bar{\psi}_{(e,v)}$ is the descendant class at the marked point corresponding to the pair $(e,v)$. \end{itemize}

-As the curve class is a fiber class of the fibration $Y\rightarrow D$ and the marking $p_i$ carries contact order $k_i$ with $D_\infty$, the edge should carry contact order $k_i$ with $D_0$.
-Therefore, the contact order of the edge with the divisor $D\times \mathbb P^1$ is $k_i$. \end{proof}
+As the curve class is a fiber class of the fibration $Y\rightarrow D$ and the marking $p_i$ carries the contact order $k_i$ with $D_\infty$, the edge should carry contact order $k_i$ with $D_0$.
+Therefore, the contact order of the edge with the divisor $D\times \mathbb P^1$ is $k_i$.
+We can see from (\ref{eqn:r_dep}) that there is only negative powers of $t^\prime$. \end{proof}